-Veterans’ Garage is a unique approach to fundraising for Military Veterans across the North West to have a stable social hub, to learn new skills, and receive the support and advice that is available to them.
+Veterans’ Garage is a unique approach to providing support to Military Veterans across the North West to have a stable social hub, to learn new skills, and receive the support and advice that is available to them.

 Our aim is to build a hub for ex-servicemen and the local community to come together, creating a facility that can serve as a venue for unique events that can raise funds and awareness for local causes.